2i2c-org/team-compass/benefits.md

 ### How to let the team know you're taking off

 2i2c uses a Google Calendar to track major events and dates.
-If you're planning to take time off, as soon as possible **mark these days on your Google Calendar** and **ping the 2i2c team in Slack**.
+If you're planning to take time off, as soon as possible **mark these days on your Google Calendar** and **tell the rest of the 2i2c team in Slack**.

 ### 2i2c holidays